CSE-Software/CSE-Software.github.io/_posts/2016-08-05-sign-up-for-notifications.md

 ### Subscribing to CSE-Forum

-Subscribe to CSE-Forum by visiting [our google group](https://groups.google.com/forum/#!members/csesoftware) to subcribe.
+Subscribe to CSE-Forum by visiting [our google group](https://groups.google.com/forum/#!members/csesoftware) to subscribe.
 You will be sent email requesting confirmation, to prevent others from gratuitously subscribing you.
 This is a private list, which means that the list of members is not available to non-members.